Saad-Hassan25/Railwayz/README.md

 ## Abstract

 RailWayz streamlines the process of booking train tickets, offering users the flexibility to choose their preferred seats, class, journey date, and stations.
-Integrated with a secure payment system, users can purchase tickets conveniently and download them in PDF format for easy access.
+Integrated with a payment system, users can purchase tickets conveniently and download them in PDF format for easy access.
 The system also facilitates ticket cancellation within a specified time frame before the journey.
-Additionally, RailWayz features a Railway Time Tracking & Prediction System, enabling users to track train schedules and receive real-time updates on arrivals and departures.
+Additionally, RailWayz features a Railway Time Tracking System, enabling users to track train schedules and receive updates on arrivals and departures.

 ## Main Features